Markstrom earns second career shutout as Canucks crush Stars

-Reid Boucher scored his first two goals of the season, Jacob Markstrom made 30 saves for his second career shutout and the Vancouver Canucks beat the Dallas Stars 6-0 on Sunday.
+Two days after saying, "I'm not good enough," Markstrom made 30 saves for his second career shutout and the Canucks beat the Dallas Stars 6-0.

+Markstrom also had said some teammates weren't playing well enough to be in the NHL after Vancouver's fourth straight loss.

+"We talked, the whole team, (Saturday)," Markstrom said, "We weren't happy with the result and how we were playing hockey.
+It's frustrating when we know how good we can play.
+This was a perfect example."

+The Canucks' Jake Virtanen and Thomas Vanek also scored in the first 13:27.
+Virtanen's goal came on a breakaway after picking off Mattias Janmark's pass in the Vancouver zone.

+"The concern for me is the odd-man rushes," Dallas coach Ken Hitchcock said.
+"We're giving up more, which is a recipe for disaster.
+We tried to put the brakes on it and weren't able to, so now we've paid the price and this should get everybody's attention."

-Vancouver took a 3-0 lead in the first 13:27.
-Boucher and Jake Virtanen scored unassisted, and Thomas Vanek added the third goal.
-Bo Horvat scored on the power play, and Boucher connected on a tip-in in the second period.
+In the second period, Bo Horvat scored on the power play, and Boucher connected on a tip-in.
 Erik Gudbranson had a third-period goal.

 Dallas won its previous five games, with the loss preventing the Stars from passing St. Louis for third place in the Central Division.

-The Canucks had lost four in a row and had not beaten Dallas in regulation time since Feb.
+The Canucks had not beaten Dallas in regulation time since Feb.
 21, 2013.
 The Stars were 13-0-1 in the previous 14 games against Vancouver.

 Dallas' Kari Lehtonen had 19 saves after replacing Ben Bishop following Horvat's goal.
 Bishop allowed four goals in 20 shots.